exonum/exonum-doc/src/advanced/time.md

 such node is considered Byzantine.
 Just in the same way as the consensus algorithm, the algorithm used by the time oracle can tolerate up to a third of Byzantine validators.

+## General Idea

+Each validator at a specific time sends a transaction indicating its local time (usually immediately after the commit of each block).
+The time service maintains an index with the most current time indicated separately by each validator.
+A 1/3 percentile of these values (ordered by decreasing time) is stored separately;
+it is considered the actual time and is updated after each transaction from any of the validators.
+As we show [further](#proof-of-correctness), this time can be considered reliable given the assumptions above.

 ## Specification